IPGP/rinexmod/README.md

 #  rinexmod

-Tool to batch modify headers of RINEX Hatakana compressed files.
+Tool to batch modify headers of RINEX Hatakana compressed files from a teqc command or a sitelog and optionnaly batch rename them.

 2021-02-07 Félix Léger - leger@ipgp.fr